DCMLab/ddd/transcriptions/Riemann/index.md

 ---
 layout: default
-title: Subgroup
+title: Riemann
 parent: Transcriptions
 has_children: true
 has_toc: true
 ---

-# Subgroup
+# Hugo Riemann
 {: .fs-9 }

-This page can list all transcriptions from a specific author.
+See all texts from Hugo Riemann:
 {: .fs-6 .fw-300 }